Dojo-Mojo/react-form-handler/README.md

 # react-form-handler

-> An easily customizable input form
+> An easily customizable reliable pattern to handling form data

+This package is designed to establish a pattern for validating inputs in a form, and knowing when to pass data from the form to the parent data model

 ## Live Demo